 - Require a skilled therapist for maintenance.

-Professional therapists will restore or improve your ability to perform routine everyday tasks, speak or even walk following an illness or injury.
-They may also help prevent a condition from worsening and will only be covered if the services specifically, safely and effectively treat your condition.
+Professional therapists will restore or improve the client’s ability to perform routine everyday tasks, speak or even walk following an illness or injury.
+They may also help prevent a condition from worsening and will only be covered if the services specifically, safely and effectively treat the client’s condition.

 The cost of durable medical equipment is covered by Medicare if it is deemed medically necessary, and has been prescribed by a doctor for use at home.
 The list of covered durable medical equipment includes: